grailbio/ui-eslint-config-grail/README.md

 ## Contributing

-**ALL CHANGES MUST BE REVIEWED BY UI LEADS IN LIMS and EDC.
+**ALL CHANGES MUST BE REVIEWED SOMEONE IN LIMS and EDC.
 ALSO CONSIDER ADDING OTHER TEAMS**

+This project is open sourced.
+All content must be non-proprietary.
+For example:

+- Do not include GRAIL assets, like GRAIL Logo, or commercially sourced images.
+- Do not include content that has trade secrets or anything that should remain internal to GRAIL.

+For common private GRAIL code, use `@grail/common-private` or other internal locations.

+Modify CHANGELOG.md to reflect contributions to this code.

 ### Distributing to GitHub